 I set goals all the time – daily, weekly, monthly, yearly and ongoing goals influence me every day.
 Sometimes these goals are easy.
 Take the trash out?
 Check!
 Do dishes?
 Done!
 But some goals are incredibly difficult to accomplish, like my forever goal of adopting a more healthy lifestyle.
 Why is that?
-I think one of the big reasons why these long term goals are so tricky is because we don’t see any kind of immediate reward.
-You can exercise and diet for months without seeing any affect on your body, and it’s disheartening.
+I think one of the big reasons why these long-term goals are so tricky is because we don’t see any kind of immediate reward.
+You can exercise and diet for months without seeing any effect on your body, and it’s disheartening.
 So I decided to come at goal setting a different way – by setting goals and rewards!

 The Basic Idea Behind Goals and Rewards

 Essentially, all I need to do is set a specific, measurable goal and determine a positive consequence of hitting that goal.
 And – here’s the vital part – I need to make good on these promises and actually reward myself.
 These goals have to be challenging, but still attainable.
 The idea is to push myself to do better at the task at hand.
 For example, I want to drink less soda.
 Therefore, I have set a goal of drinking zero soda for 10 days straight.
 My reward for this behavior is that I can add $5 to a fund just for clothes shopping.
 The better I do, the more money I have for new clothes.
 It’s that easy!

 I decided that I needed to be a little more formal with myself to show seriousness in setting these goals and rewards, so I created a contract.
 This contract reads: